Cab Calloway: 1961–1993: Later years

-Calloway remained a household name due to TV appearances and occasional concerts in the US and Europe.
+Calloway remained a household name due to TV appearances and occasional concerts in the U.S. and Europe.
 In 1961 and 1962, he toured with the Harlem Globetrotters, providing halftime entertainment during games.

-Calloway was cast as "Yeller" in the film The Cincinnati Kid (1965) with Steve McQueen, Ann-Margret, and Edward G. Robinson.
+Calloway was cast as "Yeller" in the film The Cincinnati Kid (1965), with Steve McQueen, Ann-Margret, and Edward G. Robinson.
 He appeared on The Ed Sullivan Show on March 19, 1967, with his daughter Chris Calloway.
 In 1967, he co-starred with Pearl Bailey as Horace Vandergelder in an all-black cast of Hello, Dolly! on Broadway during its original run.
 Chris Calloway also joined the cast as Minnie Fay.
 The new cast revived the flagging business for the show and RCA Victor released a new cast recording, rare for the time.
 In 1973–74, Calloway was featured in an unsuccessful Broadway revival of The Pajama Game with Hal Linden and Barbara McNair.

-His autobiography, Of Minnie the Moocher and Me was published in 1976.
+His autobiography, Of Minnie the Moocher and Me, was published in 1976.
 It included his complete Hepster's Dictionary as an appendix.
 In 1978, Calloway released a disco version of "Minnie the Moocher" on RCA Victor which reached the Billboard R&B chart.
 Calloway was introduced to a new generation when he appeared in the 1980 film The Blues Brothers performing "Minnie the Moocher".

 In 1985, Calloway and his Orchestra appeared at The Ritz London Hotel where he was filmed for a 60-minute BBC TV show called The Cotton Club Comes to the Ritz.
-Adelaide Hall, Doc Cheatham, Max Roach, and the Nicholas Brothers also appeared on the bill.
-A performance with the Cincinnati Pops Orchestra directed by Erich Kunzel in August 1988 was recorded on video and features a classic presentation of "Minnie the Moocher", 57 years after he first recorded it.
+Adelaide Hall, Doc Cheatham, Max Roach, and Nicholas Brothers also appeared on the bill.
+A performance with the Cincinnati Pops Orchestra, directed by Erich Kunzel, in August 1988 was recorded on video and features a classic presentation of "Minnie the Moocher", 57 years after he first recorded it.

-In January 1990, Calloway performed at the Meyerhoff Symphony Hall, with the Baltimore Symphony.
-That year he made a cameo in Janet Jackson's music video "Alright".
-He continued to perform at Jazz festivals, including the New Orleans Jazz & Heritage Festival and Greenwood Jazz.
+In January 1990, Calloway performed at the Meyerhoff Symphony Hall with the Baltimore Symphony Orchestra.
+That year, he made a cameo in Janet Jackson's music video "Alright".
+He continued to perform at jazz festivals, including the New Orleans Jazz & Heritage Festival and Greenwood Jazz.
 In 1992, he embarked on a month-long tour of European jazz festivals.
-He was booked to headline "The Jazz Connection: The Jewish and African-American Relationship," at New York City's Avery Fisher Hall in 1993, but he pulled out due to a fall at home.
+He was booked to headline "The Jazz Connection: The Jewish and African-American Relationship", at New York City's Avery Fisher Hall in 1993, but he pulled out due to a fall at home.